PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 Markdown artifacts render strings that can include [Github-flavored Markdown](https://github.github.com/gfm/) markup for formatting.

 ::: tip Artifacts render individually
 Note that each artifact you create in a task renders as an individual artifact in the Prefect UI.
-In other words, each call to `create_link()` or `create_markdown()` creates its own, separate artifact.
+In other words, each call to `create_link_artifact()` or `create_markdown_artifact()` creates its own, separate artifact.

 Within a task, you may use these commands as many times as necessary, but they do not operate in the same manner as a `print()` command where you might string together multiple calls to add additional items to a report.

-As a best practice, such as when using `create_markdown()` to create artifacts like reports or summaries, compile your message string separately, then pass to `create_markdown()` to create the full artifact.
+As a best practice, such as when using `create_markdown_artifact()` to create artifacts like reports or summaries, compile your message string separately, then pass to `create_markdown_artifact()` to create the full artifact.
 :::

 For more background on the design goals for the Artifacts API, see the [Introducing: The Artifacts API](https://www.prefect.io/blog/introducing-the-artifacts-api) blog post and the [Great Expectations task](/api/latest/tasks/great_expectations.html).